ericung/notesaboutlife/README.md

 Do not worry if you see no girls in sight\
 for if you are bold in pursuing your dreams,\
-a queen will deem you worthy of a wife.
+a queen will deem you worthy of a wife fitting of you.

 -----